meghaniankov/CV/README.md

 Washington, DC & Boston, MA
 *Business Manager / Proposal Analyst* (May 2012 to Dec 2013)
 *Finance Intern* (May 2010 - May 2012)
-*Department of Defence Security Clearance Level: Secret*
+*DoD Security Clearance Level: Secret*
 - Proposal pricing lead supporting a cross-functional team, including Engineering, Sales, Contracts, HR, Supply Chain, and Finance, on a range of business development proposals totaling over $1B.
 - Strong working knowledge of web and Excel-based pricing and estimating tools.
 Provide training and support to new employees.
 - Member of select team tasked with creating and implementing a company-wide proposal tracking system.